xperseguers/t3ext-cloudflare/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension lets you flush cache on CloudFlare when content changes in your TYPO3 website and toggle "Developer Mode" for your domains from within TYPO3 Backend.
+This extension lets you flush cache on CloudFlare when content changes in your TYPO3 website and toggle "Development Mode" for your domains from within TYPO3 Backend.

 CloudFlare introduced a mechanism to purge single files instead of only allowing to flush all caches of a domain.
 This